Do you easily get irritated or overwhelmed by little things? If you do, you are not alone.

 - Distract yourself

 The more you focus on something, the more it will upset you.
-As such, distraction is one of the best ways to stop being bothered by small things.
+Finding distractions is one of the best ways to stop being bothered by small things.

 Distractions will keep you busy and also help you redirect your thoughts and sort out your emotions.

-For example, if you are angry or irritated about some petty issues or a mistake you or someone else has done, channeling your emotions into something like exercise can help.
+For example, if you are angry or irritated about some petty issues or a mistake you or someone else has made, channeling your emotions into something like exercise can help.